Israel Keyes: Criminal history

+Investigators stated that Keyes often traveled long distances and planned crimes in advance, which complicated efforts to link him to unsolved cases.
+He claimed to use guns only when he had to and said he preferred strangulation because he derived pleasure from witnessing victims lose consciousness.

 Keyes did not admit to any murders during his three years in the United States Army.
-However, he did confess to attempting to rape a sex worker while on leave in Egypt, as well as a college student he met while on leave in Israel.
+However, he did confess to attempted rape of a female sex worker while on leave in Egypt and to the attempted rape of a college student he met while on leave in Israel.
 He also confessed to committing bank robberies in New York and Texas.
-The FBI later confirmed that Keyes robbed the Community Bank branch in Tupper Lake, New York in April 2009.
-He also told authorities that he burglarized a Texas home and set it on fire.
-An FBI report stated that Keyes burglarized twenty to thirty homes across the United States and robbed several banks between 2001 and 2012.
-Keyes also admitted to stalking multiple people in Anchorage and Texas, such as couples and women, and even two police officers at one point.
+The FBI later confirmed that Keyes robbed the Community Bank branch in Tupper Lake, New York, in April 2009.
+He also told authorities he burglarized a Texas home and set it on fire.
+FBI records indicate that Keyes committed numerous burglaries and bank robberies between 2001 and 2012.

-Keyes is believed to have begun killing in 2001 following his discharge from the Army.
-He has been held responsible for as many as eleven deaths in the United States.
-Unlike most serial killers, he did not have a victim profile, stating that he chose victims randomly.
+Keyes is suspected of killing eleven people in the United States.
+Investigators stated Keyes did not appear to follow a consistent victim profile, and he told authorities he chose victims at random.
+Investigators stated Keyes often flew into a city, rented a car, and drove long distances before committing a crime, then returned to Alaska.
+They said this travel pattern complicated efforts to link him to other cases.
 On his murder trips, he kept his mobile phone turned off and paid for items with cash.
-For the Currier murders, Keyes flew to Chicago, where he rented a car to drive 1,000 mi to Vermont.
+For the Currier murders, Keyes flew to Chicago, where he rented a car and drove 1,000 mi to Vermont.
 He then used a "murder kit" he had hidden two years earlier to execute the murders.